NethServer/docs/administrator-manual/en/accounts.rst

 .. tip:: For delegating permissions to the Server Manager, use the groups ``managers`` or ``administrators``.

-Two special groups can be created, the users who belong in one of these groups are granted to the panels of the Server Manager
+Two special groups can be created, the users who belong in one of these groups are granted access to the panels of the Server Manager

 * :dfn:`administrators`: Users of this group have the same permissions as the root or admin user.
-* :dfn:`managers`: Users of this group are granted to the Management section.
+* :dfn:`managers`: Users of this group are granted access to the Management section.

 .. _admin_user-section: